hallorant/bigmit/model1usb/README.md

 Ensure you give the connections a good tug.
 If they pull apart you did a bad solder job and need to try again.

-You then snap the casing around the metal.
+You then snap the USB plug casing around the metal.
 I tend to use some CA glue and clamp the two sides together to ensure the casing doesn't come apart over time.
-This is not required.
+This glue is not required, but I suggest you keep it in mind if plug casing keeps coming apart as you use it.

 Your cable is complete.
 It is a good idea to test it with the continuity tester on your multimeter.